-- 1 Anyone who wilfully commits any of the following offences shall be liable to a term of imprisonment or a fine of up to 500,000 Swiss francs: - a. obtaining details of secret facts or precautionary measures aimed at protecting nuclear installations, nuclear materials or radioactive waste against intervention by third parties or the effects of armed conflicts, in order to make them known, or make them accessible to unauthorised parties, or to use the information thus obtained themselves in an unauthorised manner: - b. making such facts or measures known or making them accessible to unauthorised parties. - 2 If the offender has acted negligently, he shall be liable to a term of imprisonment of up to six months or a fine of up to 100,000 Swiss francs.
+- Anyone who wilfully commits any of the following offences shall be liable to a term of imprisonment or a fine not exceeding 500,000 Swiss francs: - a. obtaining details of secret facts or precautionary measures aimed at protecting nuclear installations, nuclear materials or radioactive waste against intervention by third parties or the effects of armed conflicts, in order to make them known, or make them accessible to unauthorised parties, or to use the information thus obtained themselves in an unauthorised manner; - making such facts or measures known or making them accessible to unauthorised parties. - If the offender has acted negligently, he shall be liable to a term of imprisonment not exceeding six months or a fine not exceeding 100,000 Swiss francs.